REX-Computing/unumjl/readme.md

 implement.

-unumjl was created by Isaac Yonemoto on behalf of Rex Computing this work was funded by DARPA.
+unumjl was created by Isaac Yonemoto on behalf of Rex Computing

+this work was funded by DARPA, Proposal D151-004-0070